the new Sparkling Wide Pressure is pretty nice

 ha I'm still working my way through; I would say though that the two from last year were great though...

-― the endless white snow has never felt more textile (loves laboured breathing), Friday, 4 May 2012 04:29 (1 year ago) Permalink
+― the endless white snow has never felt more textile (loves laboured breathing), Friday, 4 May 2012 04:29 (five years ago) Permalink

 I almost got SON OF A BITCHES BREW based on the title alone.
 And the PIPER AT THE GATES OF DAWN-pun one, but I watched the opening act of the show instead and didn't want to give up my mostly upfront space for the AMT set.